programmatordev/yet-another-php-validator/docs/03-rules-range.md

 > Check [`strcmp`](https://www.php.net/manual/en/function.strcmp.php) for more information.

 > **Note**
-> An `UnexpectedValueException` will be thrown when trying to compare incomparable values, like a `string` with an `int`
+> An `UnexpectedValueException` will be thrown when trying to compare incomparable values, like a `string` with an `int`.

 > **Note**
 > An `UnexpectedValueException` will be thrown when the `minConstraint` value is greater than or equal to the `maxConstraint` value.